 Look up the word “charming” in the dictionary and you’ll find a picture of Dinan, France.

-Just joking, of course, but Dinan is, indeed, a town where “charming” is somewhat of an understatement and that’s why I’ve added this irresistible small town in the Brittany region of France to the list of my favorite places in Europe.
+Just joking, of course.
+But Dinan is, indeed, a town where “charming” is somewhat of an understatement.
+That’s why I’ve added this irresistible small town in the Brittany region of France to the list of my favorite places in Europe.
 This was our first visit to Brittany and based upon our experiences there, we’ll be back to explore more and possibly find more charming towns like Dinan.

 About 600,000 tourists visit the city of about 11,000 residents each year, most of them in the summer.
 I’ve heard that Dinan is also a popular weekend getaway destination for Parisians.
 Although we were not the only tourists during the first week of October, we mainly observed locals who were going about their daily routines, stopping to chat with shopkeepers, and walking their dogs.